yosemitebandit/vebsite/content/notes/machine-learning.md

 and finding the weights that compute the score.
 After covering this, the material returns to the first component and develops more complex mappings such as NNs and CNNs.
+The general ideas of the loss fn and the need to optimize will remain.
+* At this stage, the SVM cost function is a convex shape.
+However, when this work is generalized to NNs, we will no longer see a convex form, so the typical convex optimization strategies will not be employed.

 #### NNs part one